cashier-go/cashier/README.md

 For the server you need the following:
 - A new ssh private key.
 Generate one in the usual way using `ssh-keygen -f ssh_ca` - this is your CA signing key.
 At this time Cashier supports RSA, ECDSA and Ed25519 keys. *Important* This key should be kept safe - *ANY* ssh key signed with this key will be able to access your machines.
-- Google OAuth credentials which you can generate at the [Google Developers Console](https://console.developers.google.com).
-You also need to set the callback URL here.
+- OAuth (Google or GitHub) credentials.
+You may also need to set the callback URL when creating these.

 ## Using cashier
 Once the server is up and running you'll need to configure your client.